p4rkerw/qpcr_design/mm10_Dclk1-L.md

-primer design for double cortin like kinase 1 (Dclk1) for mouse mm10 reference that targets the long isoform (
+primer design for double cortin like kinase 1 (Dclk1) for mouse mm10 reference that targets the long isoform

 1. Navigate to Dclk1 gene for mm10 genome on ucsc genome browser.
 Note how there are multiple Dclk1 transcripts.
+Some are long and some are short.

-2. Click on the Dclk1 long isoform transcript to retrieve the ensembl transcript number and refseq accession.
-The long isoform is often the first transcript in the column.
+2. Click on the first Dclk1 long isoform transcript to retrieve the ensembl transcript number and refseq accession.
+The long isoform is often the first transcript in the column (but is not necessarily variant #1).
 ```
 Description: Mus musculus doublecortin-like kinase 1 (Dclk1), transcript variant 5, mRNA. (from RefSeq NM_001195538)
 Gencode Transcript: ENSMUST00000196745.4